CFAES Give Today

 Conservation Tillage and Technology Conference

-CTTC will be March 12-13, 2024, (Tuesday-Wednesday) at Ohio Northern University.
+CTTC will be March 11-12, 2025, (Tuesday-Wednesday) at Ohio Northern University, Ada, Ohio.
 Connect with other great farmers and CCAs, experience new ideas, and increase your net income.
-Plenty of CCA and CLM credits will be available.

 The four sessions on Wednesday will begin at 8:30, and end about 4:30.
-Sessions include: Soil Health, Cover Crops and No-till; Crop Management; Water Quality; and Climate, Carbon, and Soil Health.
+Sessions include: Soil Health, Cover Crops and No-till; Crop Management; Water Quality; and Regenerative Agriculture.

 Take advantage of the opportunity to discuss one-on-one with speakers, exhibitors, sponsors, and other participants.
 Bring a friend and/or family members.